praveenHp/sp-shreyas-site/content/blog/india-champion-of-sexual-freedom.md

 +++
 date = '2015-06-28'
-title = 'India - the ancient champion of sexual freedom and its current indifference towards sexual minorities'
+title = 'India - the ancient champion of sexual freedom'
 +++

 India is neither liberal nor regressive when it comes to LGBT issues.
 Religion, lack of knowledge